Frequently asked questions about the CYC X1 PRO mid-drive motor system and our services.

 The bottom bracket diameter can be measured according to the image below.
 Here are the typical measures of the BSA bottom bracket:

 The typical widths of the BSA threaded BB are 68mm (road bikes), 73mm (mountain bikes), 83mm, 100mm and 120mm.
 The 68mm to 83mm BB option will fit all the diameters in between with additional spacers included in the kit.

 These bottom brackets, on the other hand, are pressed into the bike frame.
 It stays there by means of strong friction between the bottom bracket cups and the bike's bottom bracket.
 The easiest identification of the press-fit bottom bracket is that there are no threads inside the bike's bottom bracket, or on the bottom bracket cup.

 Usually there are no clear installation marks for press-fit bottom brackets, as these kinds of bottom brackets require the press-fit tools to install and remove them.

-Which bottom bracket option should I choose?
+5. What chainring option should I choose?

 CYC Motor currently offers two types of controllers supplied by ASI Technologies for the X1 PRO, namely the BAC855 and BAC2000 controller.
-The power capabilities of the two options can be listed as follows:

 - Rated power: 3kW